+Introduction:

 Voltage fluctuations are known to cause issues and damage to electronic devices.
 It causes lights to flicker or glow brighter.
 Display screen may flicker as well.
 There are also some instances when electronic equipment, such as a computer, will fail to start up.
 In addition, voltage fluctuations can cause computer systems to lose data, while televisions or radios may experience interference.
 This power problem can have a significant effect on the lifespan of incandescent bulbs, since they are designed for a specific voltage.
 Even a 10 percent voltage drop normally will not in itself cause a computer's volatile random-access memory to fail.
 But it will probably cause the computer to hover on the brink of failure, and any additional decrease, however brief, could well cause a crash that erases the computer's memory.

 Obviously, voltage fluctuations can either be voltage drops or voltage surges.
 There are generally two types of loads, resistive and inductive.